Engaging Northshore School District educators in the powerful work of leading equity-driven instruction.

 Participants will engage with peers, guiding practitioners, and school leaders in a series of monthly seminars.
 Each academy has four modules: an organizing module and three subsequent modules.
 The curriculum is designed to address and leverage identified components of the Four Building Blocks of instructional effectiveness, outlined in NSD’s Strategic Plan.

-NOTE: The framing of each academy allows for them to be taken in any order, and academy content are complementary across academies.
+NOTE: The framing of each academy allows for them to be taken in any order, and academy content is complementary across academies.

 Academy 1: Educator Leadership for Instructional Equity

 This academy is designed for educators committed to building and enhancing collaboration for instructional equity at the building level.
 Educators will gain insight on the importance of engaging the knowledge and community cultural wealth of the youth and communities they serve in developing culturally responsive leadership strategies to support and improve instructional equity and leverage educational leadership to support and develop educator agency and instructional innovation.